 Put greater emphasis on closing the life-cycle loop of ICTs and information sharing regarding policy, standards, consumer education, and design innovation.

-Strengthen dialogue and use more ICTs to communicate and engage with the civil society.
+.

 Identify mechanisms for strengthening the education aspect from the consumer perspective.

 Encourage stakeholders to contribute to the stocktaking process, finding ways for benefitting from the lessons learned from these projects.